sasho2k/discord-word-of-the-day/README.md

 >
 > Also, you can grab channel ID's by right-clicking over a Discord channel and copying it's ID. *(Be mindful you must have developer mode turned on in Discord.)*

-AFter you've setup your application on the Discord Developer side, you'll want to generate an invite for your bot.
+After you've setup your application on the Discord Developer side, you'll want to generate an invite for your bot.
 I would recommend using [this](https://discordapi.com/permissions.html) site to do so, and setting the permissions to admin.

 > **NOTE**:*You can set your specific permissions if you would like but I am very lazy.
 Sorry.*

 Once the bot is in the Discord server, you can run the main file from your local environment, or via a server, to launch the bot.
 *This might not be a 100% step by step explanation so feel free to google your way around some things.
 Otherwise, you should be good to go after these steps.*

+And there you go!
+You've got a bot that will grab the word of the day and send it to channels of your choice.

+> NOTE: I would like to add support for messages so users can use the archive system of the website to request previous words whenever they would like.

+*If you're interested in a list of future features in more detail, be sure read all the way to [TODO](#to-do) section and also ***star** the repository!*

 #### *A simple test-run of the program!*